Most Offensive Weapons In Ravens History?

 Defensive back: Jimmy Smith, Eric Weddle, Shareece Wright, Lardarius Webb, Tavon Young, Jerraud Powers

-Neither fifth-round pass rusher Matthew Judon nor 2015 starting safety Kendrick Lewis were considered locks, although Brown admits they're close and should make the team.
+Neither fifth-round pass rusher Matt Judon nor 2015 starting safety Kendrick Lewis were considered locks, although Brown admits they're close and should make the team.
 The defensive backs battle is going to get heated with safeties Terrence Brooks and Matt Elam in danger, along with cornerback Kyle Arrington.

 Special teams: Justin Tucker (K), Sam Koch (P), Morgan Cox (LS)